Skip to navigation Skip to content

 Code income and assets + Read more ...

 Update the customer's record with current income and assets.
 Update the Business Details (BUS) screen and any other screens necessary.
-For more information on coding, see Assessing and coding the Business details for sole traders and partnerships MOD F.
+For more details on coding, see Assessing and coding the Business details for sole traders and partnerships MOD F.

-On the Business Detail (BUS) screen, set the:
+On the BUS screen, set the:

 • income amount to zero by coding the total net income from the business as zero in the Income p.a. $: field